Target level of study

 21h

-- Introduction to statistics and scientific approach
+- Introduction to statistics and the scientific method

 Scientific approach